 Examining the head and mouth

 Following the spine adjustments, we will examine the head including the TMJ, cranial bones, and tongue ties.
 If there is any facial asymmetry the TMJ can sometimes be the problem, and in order to address that, we will palpate the inside of the mouth using a sterile finger glove.
 We are feeling the tension located in the back of either side of the mouth in the lateral and medial pterygoid muscles.
 While examining inside the mouth, we also make sure to check for any tongue ties, shallow hard palate, or restricted range of motion of the lips.
 We often notice tight TMJ and/or mouth anatomical problems in babies who are experiencing latching or feeding issues.
 The cranial sutures are an area of particular concern, as when they fuse, we want to make sure that they are fusing symmetrically.
 For this reason, we do a throughout palpation of the cranial bones and sutures taking note of dural tension, mobility in flexion and extension, and laterality or torque in the cranial base.
 Once the infant exam is complete, we can answer any questions that came up throughout the examination.
 Home recommendations can be given on a need-to-need basis.
 Understanding the ins and outs of a new infant exam can ensure that you feel comfortable bringing your baby in to see a chiropractor.
 Overall, we are examining range of motion, segmental dysfunction, tone, and pediatric milestones.
-If you would like to learn more, give us a call at Pro Performance Chiropractic.
+If you would like to learn more, give us a call at Dorsa Chiropractic.

 Common questions